Mac OS X 10.8 and Higher

-Starting with OS X 10.8, Apple has introduced a new security policy enforced on Mac OS X called gatekeeper.
-To allow installation of Memsource Editor on your Mac, go to System preferences -> Security & Privacy and click on Allow applications downloaded from anywhere.
+Starting with OS X 10.8, Apple has introduced a new security policy enforced on Mac OS X called Gatekeeper.
+To allow installation of Memsource Editor on your Mac, go to System Preferences, select Security & Privacy, and choose Allow applications downloaded from anywhere.

-Alternatively, you can also use the "right" button on your mouse instead of trying to open up the application by double-click.
-Select Open in the context menu, then confirm that you really want to open the application.
+Alternatively, you can also use the "right" button on your mouse instead of trying to open up the application by double-clicking.
+Select Open in the Context menu, then confirm that you really want to open the application.

 - For Ubuntu 12.04